gitlabhq/gitlabhq/doc/administration/pages/index.md

 Before proceeding with the Pages configuration, you will need to:

-1. Have a separate domain under which the GitLab Pages will be served
+1. Have a separate domain under which the GitLab Pages will be served.
+In this document we assume that to be `example.io`.
-1. (Optional) Have a wildcard certificate for that domain if you decide to serve Pages under HTTPS
+1. Configure a **wildcard DNS record**.
-1. Configure a wildcard DNS record
+1. (Optional) Have a **wildcard certificate** for that domain if you decide to serve Pages under HTTPS.
-1. (Optional but recommended) Enable [Shared runners](../ci/runners/README.md) so that your users don't have to bring their own
+1. (Optional but recommended) Enable [Shared runners](../ci/runners/README.md) so that your users don't have to bring their own.

 ### DNS configuration